 are so many icons, and so many frescoed faces staring down,

 it's like finding yourself stark naked in heaven.
-The first impression is of a rich, dark red, with gleams of gold, but then you notice all the colors of the rainbow, from the arsenical green of saintly dresses to cobalt skies and flaming orange swords.
+The first impression is of a rich, dark red, with gleams of gold, but then you notice all the colours of the rainbow, from the arsenical green of saintly dresses to cobalt skies and flaming orange swords.
 Some of the icons are ancient: one was painted in Novgorod in the 1100s.

-Lazily, I used to think of icon painting as all vulture-eyed saints and stoned Virgins, but these ones include gorgeous views of monasteries in medieval Russia, angels like flocks of parrots, warrior saints flashing swords and some sensational crowd scenes.
+Lazily, I used to think of icon painting as all vulture-eyed saints and stoned Virgins, but these ones include gorgeous views of monasteries in mediaeval Russia, angels like flocks of parrots, warrior saints flashing swords and some sensational crowd scenes.
 For the very best icons by Andrei Rublev you have to go elsewhere in the Kremlin or to other Moscow galleries or, apparently, to Vladimir (which is now on my list of must-go-to-one-day).

 There are comparable places – the museum church of Chora in Istanbul and the San Clemente Basilica in Rome, for instance – but I don't know of anywhere that has the same thrilling intensity of feeling.
 It's very curious, because it does feel weighed down by the gloom and pessimism of Russia's history yet it's ecstatic and, in places, joyous too, a whole novel in stone, wood and fresco paint.